Skip to main content

 building edge, yet another Postgres backend

-PGlite + Angular Signals offers an intriguing alternative to NgRx-like state management solution, especially for PWAs requiring offline capabilities.
+PGlite + Angular Signals offers an intriguing persistence and state-management solution, especially for PWAs requiring offline capabilities.
 When Postgres is already in the backend stack, this combo provides unified queries and seamless sync with remote Postgres.

 Getting PGlite to work with Angular took some time, so I thought of documenting a minimal demo.